 Miss Maybell & The Jazz Age Artistes play a large repertoire of early Jazz and Blues from 1910’s – 30’s and were recently featured on the NPR Show “Person, Place, Thing” with Randy Cohen.
 The trio is composed of some of NYC’s best Jazz players including.
 Charlie Judkins on piano, Brian Nalepka on bass and tuba, and Miss Maybell on voice, washboard, and guitar.

 Early Fox Walk: The Way of our Ancestors

 Learn how moving efficiently through the natural world helps to pattern our brains for expanded awareness and our bodies for balance, agility, and strength.
 Shifting from an urban or suburban gait to our ancestral gait makes us instantly quieter in the woods and enables a more intimate perspective into the natural world.
 By learning to expand all of our senses to their fullest potential, we are able to see more wildlife and discern more subtle patterns.
 1 mile, easy pace, all are welcome.
 (1 hour)

 Our final long hike will be one to remember.
 We will travel around the beautiful trails of the Mountain House taking in the majestic views of the surrounding valleys, mountains, lake, and of the mighty Mountain House itself.
-We will start on Eagle Cliff Road, where we will be able to take in breathtaking views of Sky Top, Lake Mohonk, and the Mountain House from different viewpoints along the way.
-We then travel to Copes Lookout where we will soak up the views of the Catskill Mountains from one of the best view spots on the ridge.
+We will start our hike up to Sky Top Tower where we will take in a beautiful 360-degree view of the Mountain House, Catskill Mountains, and of the Hudson Valley.
+We will then travel to Lily Pond, back down to Lake Mohonk, and up to Eagle Cliff where we will be able to see different vantage points of Sky Top Tower, Lake Mohonk, and the Mountain House along the way.
 Our journey will end at the Mountain House where this will conclude our Hikers’ Holiday program until we meet again.
 (3 hours)